 Jim can portray the innocence and curiosity that this character is often motivated by.
 He can bring forth a genuine humanity to what would be a rigidly robotic role.
 He could play that fine line between being reserved and exploring emotional connections.
 Brent’s persona would play so well with this actor’s strengths.

 The character would need a voice actor with a rumbling voice.
-His portrayal of the robot in the Iron Giant would be ideal in that this inhuman character proves to be compassionate with this rumbling voice.
+His portrayal of the robot in the Iron Giant would be ideal in that this inhuman character proves to be compassionate with this resonating voice.
 It would be a challenge to maintain a relatively monotone voice yet reveal emotional depth.

 Jim can play the gentle southern gentleman with a sense of humor.
 Combine this with his ability to be gruff, abrasive without being mean about it, that "tough love" mentality plays perfectly into the character's persona.
 That emotional depth of coping with a tragic past is where this actor will truly shine.